Greater Latrobe Senior High Clubs and Organizations

 If you have a flair for the dramatic, or love the excitement of performing, the GLSHS Drama Club is for you.
 The club is responsible for producing the Fall Play, the Spring Musical, the Cabaret, and Open Mic Coffee Houses.
 While it is necessary to audition for the productions, no audition is needed for membership into the club.
 The club meets after school once per month.

-The Fellowship of Christian Athletes (FCA) Advisor: Mr. Martinosky
+The Fellowship of Christian Athletes (FCA) Advisors: Mr. Simpson and Pastor Tom Shrum

 The Fellowship of Christian Athletes (Wildcat FCA) is a student-lead & student-run club.
 We use the platform of sports to teach the four important values of service, integrity, teamwork, and excellence in all our student athletes on & off the field.
 We are a Christian-sports-oriented ministry, but students do not have to participate in a sport to be a member.
 All students are welcome.